Dinokeng Game Reserve: Wildlife

 In addition to the Big Five animals (lion, leopard, elephant, cape buffalo and rhinoceros), there are cheetahs, giraffes, zebras, brown hyenas, wildebeests, red hartebeests, tsessebe, eland, kudu, impalas, monkey, hippopotamus and crocodiles.
 And more than three hundred species of birds, including ostrich, osprey, a pair of breeding martial eagles, the endangered blue crane, guineafowl, herons, the avocet, stilt, jacana and various plovers, go-away-bird, hornbills, kingfishers, woodpeckers, shrikes, larks, bulbuls, swallows, starlings, thrushes, weavers and waxbills.
 Martial eagles have been classified as a vulnerable species by the IUCN.
-Also, Dinokeng Game Reserve may be counted among South Africa's main bird watching sites, rivalling areas like Ndumo Game Reserve in KwaZulu-Natal province in terms of its number of birds.
+The reserve is notable for bird watching, containing a number of bird species comparable to sites like Ndumo Game Reserve in KwaZulu-Natal.
 Due to the unique environment, the relatively close positions of water, grass and bush, various groups of birds are attracted.

 Tourism

 Ndlovu (i.e. elephant) Gate on the R734, one of five access points to the reserve.
 The others are Ts'ukulu on the R734, Tau and Yingwe on the D48, and Nyati on the D1333 road.

 Many adventure tourism companies are located in the metropolitan areas of South Africa, which is an important part of the South African urban tourism market.
 Dinokeng is one of the popular tourist destinations in Gauteng that offers the natural, historical and cultural sites for visitors.
-There are four famous tourist hubs: Dinokeng Central, A Birder's Paradise, the Roodeplaat Dam, and the Dinokeng Game Reserve.
+The area includes four tourist hubs: Dinokeng Central, A Birder's Paradise, the Roodeplaat Dam, and the Dinokeng Game Reserve.
 Boat cruises, self-drive tours, professional game-drives, cultural tours, fishing, spa treatments, hot air ballooning, and restaurants are located in the reserve.
 In the Dinokeng Game Reserve, users of self-driving routes can choose from three different picnic sites along the route.
 These picnic sites are built and maintained by private landowners who do not charge for use unless they want visitors to leave these locations.
-Like most picnic spots in the game reserve, in order to provide a tighter jungle encounter, they are not fenced.
+Like most picnic spots in the game reserve, these areas are not fenced.